W. W. Norton & Company: History and overview

 The roots of the company date to 1923, when William Warder Norton founded the firm with his wife Mary Dows Herter Norton, and became its first president.
 In the 1960s, Mary Norton offered most of her stock to its leading editors and managers.
 Storer D. Lunt took over in 1945 after Norton's death, and was succeeded by George Brockway (1957–1976), Donald S. Lamm (1976–1994), W. Drake McFeely (1994–2017), and Julia A. Reidhead (2017–present).
 Reidhead was vice president and publishing director of Norton's College division and a former editor of the Norton Anthologies.

 Imprints of W. W. Norton include Norton Professional Books (professional works in mental health, well-being, architecture and design, and education), Countryman Press (lifestyle and instructional books, including healthy-living, cookbooks, and hiking guides), Liveright (20th century classics and new works), and Norton Young Readers (books for preschoolers to young adults).

+In 2023, the company celebrated its 100th anniversary.